How to achieve top marks in your Digital Marketer Project

 The project is chosen by your employer and training provider, from a bank of projects provided by the end point assessment organisation (EPAO).

 The projects will have a wide scope to allow you to apply it to your organisation and meet a range of assessment criteria.
-Your project should involve the definition, design, build and implementation of a digital campaign across a variety of online and social media platforms.

 How the Digital Marketer project is assessed